The Zotero Data Directory

 Locating Your Zotero Data

-The easiest and most reliable way to find your Zotero data is by clicking the “Show Data Directory” button in the Advanced tab of the Zotero preferences.
+The easiest and most reliable way to find your Zotero data is by clicking the “Show Data Directory” button in the Advanced tab of the Zotero settings.
 This will reveal the folder on your computer that contains your Zotero database and attachment files.

 Default Locations

 The “Show Data Directory” button will always reveal the data directory currently in use and is the recommended method for finding your data directory.
-If you're unable to access the Zotero preferences, a search for the file name 'zotero.sqlite' can also help you locate the Zotero data directory.
+If you're unable to access the Zotero settings, a search for the file name 'zotero.sqlite' can also help you locate the Zotero data directory.

 Older Versions